ibm-cloud-docs/containers/storage-file-vpc-sc-ref.md

 - All file shares are provisioned with zonal availability.
 - All classes are elastic network interface (ENI) enabled.
-- The `metro` classes support cross-zone mounting.
+- All classes support cross-zone mounting.

 The {{site.data.keyword.filestorage_vpc_short}} cluster add-on is available in Beta.
 {: beta}